Let us take you on a journey to seven of the hottest cities in the world. These places are so hot, you’ll be begging for cold weather!

 Hottest cities in the U.S.

 Record High: 124 degrees

 It’s normally hot in the Southwest, especially in Arizona where ordinary summer heat makes much of the state sizzle.
 But no city is as extreme as Yuma.
 With its desert climate, extremely hot summers, hot winters and often less than 10 inches of precipitation per year, it’s fair to say Yuma is definitely one of the hottest cities in the world!
 The average July high temperature can hit a scorching 107 degrees, making it one of the hottest cities in the United States behind Phoenix.
 In 1995, Yuma reached its all-time high at 124 degrees.
 The high temperature isn’t the only standout trait of Yuma.
 The city set a world record for being the sunniest city on earth, averaging 4,050 of the possible 4,456 hours of daylight annually.
 That means the sun is shining a little more than 90 percent of the time in Yuma.
 Pack extra sunscreen.

 Record High: 134 degrees

 It’s not called Death Valley for nothing!
 As one of the hottest and driest places in North America, the summers scorch around 120 degrees, but can even reach an unbearable 125.
 On one July day in 1913, the temperature hit 134, the official highest temperature in the Western Hemisphere.
-Death Valley is a long, narrow basin, 282 feet below sea level walled by high, steep mountain ranges, so the dry air and bare plant cover allow sunlight to heat the desert surface and become trapped in the valley’s depths.
+Death Valley is a long, narrow basin that is 282 feet below sea level and walled by high and steep mountain ranges.
+The dry air and bare plant cover allow sunlight to heat the desert surface and become trapped in the valley’s depths.
 In 1917, Death Valley recorded 43 consecutive days with temperatures over 120 degrees.
 Don’t expect much relief during summer evenings; overnight lows only dip into the mid-90s.